PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 ### State estimation algorithms
-Weighted least squares (WLS) state estimation can be performed with poower-grid-model.
+Weighted least squares (WLS) state estimation can be performed with power-grid-model.
-Given a grid with $N_b$ busesm the state variable column vector is defined as below.
+Given a grid with $N_b$ buses the state variable column vector is defined as below.

 $$